contentstack/contentstack-js-graphql-example/README.md

 Contentstack provides a GraphQL playground, which is a GraphiQL interface, to test your GraphQL queries in your browser.
 Use this interface to write and test your queries.

-Open a browser of your choice and hit the URL given below after inserting api_key, access_token, environment in url:
+Open a browser of your choice and hit the URL given below:
 ```
 https://graphql.contentstack.io/stacks/api_key/explore?access_token=environment-specific_delivery_token&environment=environment_name
   ```